cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   Element evaluatedElement

-Errors: DeserializeError

 def Evaluate(blindedElement):
   evaluatedElement = skS * blindedElement
   return evaluatedElement
 ~~~

-Servers send the output `evaluatedElement` to clients for processing.
-Recall that
+Servers serialize and send the output `evaluatedElement` to clients for processing.
-servers may batch multiple client inputs to `Evaluate`.
+Recall that servers may batch multiple client inputs to `Evaluate`.

-Upon receipt of `evaluatedElement`, clients complete the OPRF evaluation using the
+Upon receipt of `evaluatedElement`, clients deserialize and process the result to
-`Finalize` function described below.
+complete the OPRF evaluation with the `Finalize` function described below.
+If deserialization fails, clients MUST abort the protocol with a `DeserializeError`
+failure.

 ~~~
 Input: